opencv/opencv/doc/py_tutorials/py_imgproc/py_histograms/py_histogram_begins/py_histogram_begins.markdown

 So now we use **cv2.calcHist()** function to find the histogram.
 Let's familiarize with the function and its parameters :

+<center><em>cv2.calcHist(images, channels, mask, histSize, ranges[, hist[, accumulate]])</em></center>

 -#  images : it is the source image of type uint8 or float32. it should be given in square brackets,
     ie, "[img]".
-2.  channels : it is also given in square brackets.
-It is the index of channel for which we calculate histogram.
+-#  channels : it is also given in square brackets.
+It is the index of channel for which we
+    calculate histogram.
 For example, if input is grayscale image, its value is [0].
 For color image, you can pass [0], [1] or [2] to calculate histogram of blue, green or red channel respectively.
-3.  mask : mask image.
+-#  mask : mask image.
 To find histogram of full image, it is given as "None".
-But if you want to find histogram of particular region of image, you have to create a mask image for that and give it as mask.
+But if you want to
+    find histogram of particular region of image, you have to create a mask image for that and give it as mask.
 (I will show an example later.)
-4.  histSize : this represents our BIN count.
+-#  histSize : this represents our BIN count.
 Need to be given in square brackets.
-For full scale, we pass [256].
+For full scale,
+    we pass [256].
-5.  ranges : this is our RANGE.
+-#  ranges : this is our RANGE.
 Normally, it is [0,256].

 So let's start with a sample image.
 Simply load an image in grayscale mode and find its full histogram.